 From the Main Display, select Tools -> Formulas -> Create Formula.

 In the Description text box, enter: GCD from WV and IR.
-This is how the formula will shown in the list of formulas in the Field Selector.
+This is how the formula will be shown in the list of formulas in the Field Selector.

 In the Name text box, enter: GCD This value will be shown when you mouse over the formula in the Field Selector and is also used for parameter defaults.